Carlwirkus/react-formation/README.md

 # Formation

+Ideally, maintain a formik like api while only re-rendering the components that need to be re-rendered.

 ## Inspiration

 I've been working with Formik in a B2B SaaS application and I really like the Formik API.
 However, there is an